 To reduce this risk, you should have systems in place to ensure that:

 - certification is only issued to students that have fully demonstrated competence in all training product requirements

 - evidence of this can be demonstrated.

-If your RTO delivers at multiple locations and/or through third-party arrangements, consider centralising issuance of certification to strengthen these controls.
+If your RTO delivers at multiple locations, consider centralising issuance of certification to strengthen these controls.

 To ensure the credibility of VET sector qualifications, RTOs must meet the requirements of the AQF Qualifications Issuance Policy and include any additional information specific to the VET sector, as per Schedules 4 and 5 of the Standards.

 If you have third party arrangements for the delivery of training and assessment, the third-party may not issue qualifications or statements of attainment using their own name or branding.

 A non-RTO third party cannot offer to provide or provide a VET course under its own name and as such cannot issue qualifications or statements of attainment in its own name or with its logo included.

 All issuance of testamurs must be by the principal RTO that holds registration to deliver the VET course.